JasonEtco/jasonet.co/src/pages/posts/build-your-own-probot.md

 spoiler: Let's see what makes Probot tick; the API design, the authentication mechanisms, and the little helpers that make it easy to use.
 ---

-A lot of people look at Probot and wonder how they can extend it - add custom routes, integrate it with other platforms, control it's startup.
-I firmly believe that too many features and options can make a framework unweildy, so rather than show where all of those things can fit in Probot itself, we're going to take a look at building our own Probot.
+A lot of people look at Probot and wonder how they can extend it - add custom routes, integrate it with other platforms, control its startup.
+I firmly believe that too many features and options can make a framework unwieldy, so rather than show where all of those things can fit in Probot itself, we're going to take a look at building our own Probot.

 Interestingly, the API design (started by [@bkeepers](https://github.com/bkeepers)) looks and feels a lot like a chatbot.
 I'm hoping that from this post, you (yes you!) will get an understanding of how Probot integrates with GitHub and _why_ it feels easy to use, and then you'll be able to bring those patterns to your own projects.